-Chapter 6 Policy 06 Curriculum Management Revised: 10/01/2018, 3/13/2023 Authorizing Source: Applies to: All Staff Additionizing cource.
-1.017 40.101.000 Applies to: All otali
+Chapter 6 Policy 06 Revised: 10/01/2018;

+Curriculum Management 3/13/2023

+Authorizing Source: RCW 43.101.080 Applies to: All Staff

 This policy sets systematic methods of development, updates, review, approval, and retention of all curricula delivered by the Washington State Criminal Justice Training Commission (WSCJTC).
 This policy establishes a consistent and uniform approval process that will apply to all divisions within the agency who create, modify, and/or deliver approved curriculum to students.